Thursday, March 6, 2025

 A surgeon is performing an endoscopy surgery.

 The light travels in a straight line and that was the reason surgeons had to look straight down through an opening made by cutting a wide area of the skin, or through a natural opening.
-This allowed the surgeon to identify tissues before cutting and stitching back together after the operation.
+This allowed the surgeon to identify tissues before cutting and stitching them back together after the operation.

-By strategically placing mirrors, reflected images were examined, eg, the larynx and vocal cords by the ENT surgeons by using an indirect laryngoscope, which some physicians are still using today.
-The examination of the Lung-airways, or the esophagus and stomach, was a major undertaking.
-The patient's head and neck had to be brought in line with the rigid bronchoscope, or esophagogastroscope.
+By strategically placing mirrors, reflected images were examined, eg, the larynx and vocal cords, by the ENT surgeons by using an indirect laryngoscope, which some physicians are still using today.
+The examination of the lung airways, or the esophagus and stomach, was a major undertaking.
+The patient's head and neck had to be brought in line with the rigid bronchoscope or esophagogastroscope.
 And in a good number of cases, the patients lost a tooth or two and suffered bruises on the lips and tongue.
 Thanks to the scientists for inventing fibrotic fibers and the birth of the flexible endoscopy.

 A patient is undergoing a rigid bronchoscopy.